Timothée Chalamet is first male British Vogue cover star

 Little Women star Timothée is known for his style and fashionable red carpet looks.

-Enninful said he was waiting "for the moment to feel right" to have a man on the cover of the fashion monthly for the first time in its 106-year history.
+In one of the photos in the October edition, the 26-year-old ditches his trademark curly hair for a mohawk while, in another, he can be seen in a leather jacker and leather trousers.

-He described the 26-year-old as "a young actor at the peak of his early career, who calls to mind the Deans and DiCaprios of past decades, but with a relationship to a new generation that dismantles old-fashioned notions of masculinity".
+Enninful says he was waiting "for the moment to feel right" to have a man on the cover of the fashion monthly for the first time in its 106-year history.

-In one of the photos in the October edition, Timothée ditches his trademark curly hair for a mohawk while, in another, he can be seen in a leather jacker and leather trousers.
+He describes Timothée as "a young actor at the peak of his early career, who calls to mind the Deans and DiCaprios of past decades, but with a relationship to a new generation that dismantles old-fashioned notions of masculinity".

 For the first time in British Vogue’s 106-year history, a man is flying solo on the cover.
 At 26, @RealChalamet is already a consummate, cool-as-they-come movie star, and in the October 2022 issue, @GilesHattersley goes in search of the real boy wonder. https://t.co/rvnqmsZIAb pic.twitter.com/4MgySi3cnV— British Vogue (@BritishVogue) September 15, 2022